pikakid98/decluttertube/README.md

 `NoMoreShorts` Remove the annoying shorts tabs on the home menu and the recommended videos

-`NoThanks.IPreferVideos` Removes the Live, Releases and Podcasts tab from YouTube Channels
+`NoThanks.IPreferVideos` Removes the Releases and Podcasts tab from YouTube Channels

 `WhatDoAnyOfTheseDo` Removes all of the pointless buttons on videos like share, the (now pointless) dislike button etc.